tuteng/rnnlab/README.rst

 Before Using:
 =============

-In your your home directory, create 'rnnlab_user_configs.csv'.
+In your your home directory, create **rnnlab_user_configs.csv**.
 A variety of training hyperparameters and other configurations may be specified here.
 Not all are required.
 A bare-bones example:

 +---------------+------------------+-------------+---------------+--------------+-----------------+